anthropics/anthropic-sdk-python/README.md

 print(message.content)
 ```

-These methods return an [`LegacyAPIResponse`](https://github.com/anthropics/anthropic-sdk-python/tree/main/src/anthropic/_legacy_response.py) object.
+These methods return a [`LegacyAPIResponse`](https://github.com/anthropics/anthropic-sdk-python/tree/main/src/anthropic/_legacy_response.py) object.
 This is a legacy class as we're changing it slightly in the next major version.

 For the sync client this will mostly be the same with the exception
 of `content` & `text` will be methods instead of properties.
 In the